Logging / monitoring | Statistics / analysis | Searches | Metadata | Newsletter | Feedback | Processing of VIS data.

 The cookie ‘ASP.NET_SessionId’ is a ‘session cookie’, which is used to store a unique identifier for your visit to the portal.
 It is required if the portal norway.no is to work on your machine, and is generated when the site is loaded and erased when you close your browser.

 DSS collects information about visitors to websites.
 Statistics are used to improve and further develop webpages.
-We use the tools Google Analytics and Google Tag Manager to analyse the information collected.
+We use the tools Google Analytics, Google Tag Manager and Aplication Insights to analyse the information collected.

 The statistics can, for example, tell us: